kojix2/ruby-htslib/README.md

 :dna: [HTSlib](https://github.com/samtools/htslib) - for Ruby

 Ruby-htslib is the Ruby bindings to HTSlib, a C library for processing high throughput sequencing (HTS) data.
-It will provide APIs to read and write file formats such as SAM/BAM/VCF/BCF.
+It will provide APIs to read and write file formats such as SAM, BAM, VCF, and BCF.

 :apple: Feel free to fork it out if you can develop it!